austinmcorso/aws-serverless/README.md

 Forgoing a server in favor of ephemeral handlers is an increasingly popular option when developing web services.
-These handlers, provided through services like AWS Lambda, are created on-demand from one of many triggers, and are destroyed once the handler finishes.
+These handlers, provided through services like AWS Lambda, are created on-demand from one of many triggers, and are destroyed shortly after the handler finishes and a cooldown has passed.
 Because of their transient nature, this makes them attractive in terms of cost and scalability.

-Coupled with other cloud services, such as DynamoDB or RDS for storage, and API Gateway as an HTTP frontend, one can compose an entire architecture in which no virtual or physical servers are necessary.
+Coupled with other cloud services, such as DynamoDB or RDS for storage, and API Gateway as an HTTP router, one can compose an entire architecture in which no virtual or physical server support is necessary.
 Clearly for some projects, vendor lock-in and long-term support can be show-stoppers; however, in many cases, it is preferable to cede control to a third party in exchange for decreased ops and infrastructure costs.